801 West Bay Drive, Suite 707, Largo, FL 33770

 Women and College

 The reason behind this disparity doesn't seem to be a lack of education or independence.
-Today, women are more likely to go to college and graduate than men.
+Today, women are more likely to go to college than men.
 So what keeps them from taking charge of their long-term financial picture?3

 One reason may be a lack of confidence.
-One study found that only 55% of women feel confident in their ability to manage their finances.
+One study found that only 48% of women feel confident about their finances.
 Women may shy away from discussing money because they don’t want to appear uneducated or naive and hesitate to ask questions as a result.4

 Insider Language